lacoco-lab/home/content/authors/mark/_index.md

 bio: MSc Student

 # Interests to show in About widget
-interests:
+#interests:
-- Analyzing and interpreting neural language models
+#- Analyzing and interpreting neural language models
 #- Knowledge representation in LLMs
 #- Unsupervised NLP